Proceeding With Caution After Getting Pulled Over

 If You Are Arrested

-If the officer arrests you for OWI or any other charge, you should stay silent and request for an attorney.
+If the officer arrests you for OWI or any other charge, you should stay silent and request an attorney.
 Sometimes, police officers may tell you that you must talk to them, or that you will be in greater trouble if you do not speak.
 This is not true: do not give an interview before consulting a lawyer.

 We cannot overstate the importance of this point.
 Attorney David Zerbe can help ensure that law enforcement follows proper procedures and respects your rights.